 Will the tin foil ruin my food?

 Will I regret my decision immediately after pushing start button?
+I can answer these questions you may have about your air frying.

 These are all good questions and I’m going to go ahead and tell you straight up, YES you actually can use aluminum foil in your air fryer.
 There is no risk of damage to your appliance.
 No worries at all, as long as you follow a couple easy tips.